Louisiana’s Commemoration of the Battle of Baton Rouge and Tribute to Bernardo de Galvez.

 The Georgia Society SAR, awarded the NSSAR Bronze Good Citizenship Medal to Atlanta Chapter NSDAR member Dorothy Camerio for her Service to Veterans

-John James Smith (white jacket) shares his common ancestral connection to both Edward M. Anderson and Barrett Hanson.
-All three men are descendants of Walter Hanson, patriot of the American Revolution.
+John James Smith (white jacket) shares his common ancestral connection to both, Edward M. Anderson and Barrett Hanson.
+All three men are descendants of Walter Hanson, a patriot of the American Revolution.

 A Proud Military Legacy Documented Back to 1665.

-One of my proudest moments, after having served my country, was finding out that one of my documented French ancestors named Mathieu Devaux dit Platillo served in the local New Orleans militia under the command of the Spanish Colonial Governor of Louisiana Bernardo de Galvez during Louisiana’s participation in The American Revolution (1778-1783).
-See part of this ancestor’s story titled the Galvez Papers
+One of my proudest moments, after having served my country, was finding out that one of my documented French ancestors named Mathieu Devaux dit Platillo served in the local New Orleans militia under the command of the Spanish Colonial Governor of Louisiana Bernardo de Galvez, during Louisiana’s participation in the American Revolution (1778-1783).
+See the transcript of my ancestor’s story titled, the Galvez Papers

 Above is my certificate of membership in the National Society Sons of The American Revolution honoring the service and contribution of my 4th Generation Great Grandfather, a French National named Mathieu Devaux dit Platillo who served under the command of the Spanish Colonial Louisiana Governor and General Bernardo de Galvez.
 See here, how three additional Colonial Louisiana Ancestors approved by the SAR.